Recent Blogs

 You: Right.
 Now, we’re pretty enlightened here but it says on your social media page that you took LSD.
 Would you like to comment on that?

-Steve: Its one of the two or three most important things I’ve done in my life.
+Steve: It’s one of the two or three most important things I’ve done in my life.
 You see, altered perceptions are what permit a finer connection to the customer experience.
 It’s the groove.
 If you can’t grok the customer and what they’re feeling then you have nothing.
 It’s the void.
 That’s why I’m going to wear black slacks and black turtle necks all the time some day – to remind me of that.

 You: I see.
 Now our investors want us to do really well.
 How do you feel about that?